mksunny1/eventiveness/readme.md

     `)).tree;
     const styles = mySophistry.process(element);
     // the styles will get popped here.

+    document.body.append(element);
+    // you must add elements to the DOM before styling. browsers
+    // do not allow styling otherwise.

     for (let style of styles) style.style(element, document.body.firstElementChild);
     // uses adopted stylesheets.
 If the element is not a document (main document or shadow root), one will be created in this call as necessary..